samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

     """
 ```

-Heartbeat data is stored in a `data` directory with `year` and `month` subdirectories.
+Heartbeat data is stored in a `data` directory under `year` and `month` subdirectories.

-A heartbeat collection run on March 5th, 2022 at 4:15pm would have the file path `./data/wallet_heartbeats/2022/03/heartbeat-2022.03.05-16.15.json`
+A Heartbeat script run on March 5th, 2022 at 4:15pm would put results into the file `./data/wallet_heartbeats/2022/03/heartbeat-2022.03.05-16.15.json`

 Note that the timestamp is taken in the machine local time zone.